EduardoMV/FreelancerCertification/README.md

 # FreelancerCertification

+# Inglés
-A Workana exam to certify me as a Freelancer expert in python.
+An exam in Workana to certify me as a Freelancer expert in python.

+# Español
 Un examen de Workana para certificarme como Freelancer experto en python